Searching for the best left handed travel guitars? Within this guide, you’ll find a selection of top lefty backpacker guitars to suit all budgets!

 This backpacking guitar is specifically designed to withstand the rough and tumble of outdoor life.
 Plus, as it’s a Martin you can be assured of getting a high-quality instrument.
 There’s also an additional nylon string version if you’d prefer.

-It also features a slightly shorter 24″ scale length, which means that the fretboard will be a little more cramped when compared to the two Travelers above.
+It features a slightly shorter 24″ scale length, which means that the fretboard will be a little more cramped when compared to the two Travelers above.

 See the Martin Backpacker in action in the excellent demo video below.